vassildi7/simLFC/README.md

 2. With Integral secondary control

 # How to run the simulator
-1. Clone the repository to your local device.
+1. Clone the repository folder corresponding to the simulator you want to your local device.
 2. Open in terminal and run python main.py

 # Parameter tuning